Enhanced monitoring of atmospheric methane from space over the Permian basin with hierarchical Bayesian inference: Results

-After re-fitting the data-rich model to 100\% of available observations we examine posterior estimates of daily parameters as time series.
-We plot median values of the estimate for the slope parameter $\beta_t$ in Fig. \ref{fig:3} along with a time series of active flare stacks in the study region on data-rich days, identified from VIIRS Nightfire \cite{Elvidge2013}.
-We do not find any correlation between estimated $\beta_t$ and the total number of identified flare stacks inside the study region on a given day.
-If the entire extent of the study region were dominated by identical lit flare stacks burning identical natural gas, then in atmospherically still conditions we would expect that the estimated value of $\beta_t$ would be close to the methane-nitrogen dioxide ratio expected from the balance of combustion reactions \cite{Sonibare2004,Ismail2016,Deetz2017,Umukoro2017}.
-Conversely, we would expect an estimated value of $\beta_t$ of zero in a region void of sources of anthropogenic emission.
-The fact that we do not see a positive correlation between $\beta_t$ and lit flare stack count could suggest that there are sources of methane in or around the study region that are not contributing nitrogen dioxide, such as well head completions, leaks, compressor stations or unlit flare stacks.
-Some flare stacks may be operating in an abnormal manner \cite{Rella2015,Omara2016,Robertson2017}, and recent work suggests that super-emitting individual flares may be accountable for the majority of methane emissions in the Permian Basin \cite{Itziar2021}.
-We also find no observed seasonality in the time series of $\beta_t$.
+After re-fitting the data-rich model to 100\% of available observations we examine posterior estimates of daily model parameters as time series.
+We plot median values of the slope parameter $\beta_t$ in Fig. \ref{fig:3} along with a time series of active flare stacks in the study region on data-rich days, identified from VIIRS Nightfire \cite{Elvidge2013}.
+We do not find any significant correlation between estimated $\beta_t$ and the total number of identified flare stacks inside the study region on a given day, which is not unexpected as recent work suggests that super-emitting individual flares may be accountable for the majority of methane emissions in the Permian basin \cite{Itziar2021}.
+However, we do find that higher values of $\beta_t$ tend to occur in the summer months.
+We investigate this further by examining the seasonality of nitrogen dioxide in the study region, shown in of Fig. \ref{fig:no2_flare_stack_correlation} \textbf{c}.
+Nitrogen dioxide has a shorter atmospheric lifetime in the warmer summer months, which could explain the higher inferred values of $\beta_t$ shown in Fig. \ref{fig:3}.
+However, in Fig. \ref{fig:no2_flare_stack_correlation} we also investigate the correlation between the average value of nitrogen dioxide in the study region and number of active flares, and find that nitrogen dioxide correlates with number of flares to a significant level in the warmer summer months.
+Future work is needed to determine the origin of this correlation.